naturalis/mebioda/doc/week3/w3p5/README.md

 ![](lod.png)

+### Data services

+In the following exercises, we are going to try out some queries on the web service interface of EoL.
+This is similar to the requests we placed on the web server for DNA barcodes (BoLD), where we downloaded JSON and FASTA data.
+In this case, more flexible and powerful queries can be run, but they require you to log in.
+If you don't have one yet, make an account on the EoL.org website and make sure you are logged in.
+Then continue with the following sections.

 ### Graph databases

 As we saw in the first week, networks (or "graphs") can be stored in relational databases: